 The Fair Credit Reporting Act gives you the right to a free credit report in certain circumstances.
-This is in addition to your free annual credit report.
+It is in addition to your free annual credit report.
 These circumstances include:

 - You had an application denied because of information on your credit report.
-This includes credit, insurance, and employment applications.
+It includes credit, insurance, and employment applications.
 You have 60 days from the date you learn of the denial to ask for a free copy of your credit report.
 The company will send you a notice that includes contact information for the credit bureau who provided the report used in making the decision.